ABOUT ME

 When making knives I use both forging and stock removal techniques.

-However, I still like to use 5160 and other old school steels in some of my blades.
+I like to use many different steel alloys including particle metal (powder metal).However, I still like to use 5160 and other old school steels in some of my blades.

 I work out of a small shop and do everything in house; forging, grinding, heat treat, and sheath making.
 Within all these processes I try to do my very best and improve wherever I can.